EmersonDove/slate-docs/docs/08-deployments/logs.md

 # Logs

-Deployment logs help you identify and figure out bugs / monitor whether or not your model is up and running
+Deployment logs help you identify and monitor whether or not your model or backtest active and working as intended

 ![logs](/img/live/logs.png)

-Simply clicking on the `Live` tab and hitting `View Deployment Logs` will give you access to all of your logs and allow you to quickly debug and montiro your model.
+Simply clicking on the `Live` tab and hitting `View Deployment Logs` will give you access to all of your logs and allow you to quickly debug and monitor your model.
+You can also monitor your logs within the ```Backtest``` tab, selecting your specific backtest, and hitting ```View Logs```

 :::tip